MarkusHays/Propane-Properties/README.md

 If you want to use the code or make contributions, then this is great!
 If you are planning on contributing to the code I prefer that you apply similar code structure to the current code and also follow the following conventions:

+0) When making changes, **ALWAYS** make a new branch and remember to make short and concise comments in the commits etc.

 1) Classes are in Pascal format e.g. `MyClass`.

 2) Functions, variables and moduels are in snake format e.g. `my_function()` | `my_variable` | `my_module`.